telerik/blazor-docs/components/grid/grouping/load-on-demand.md

 * The expanded state of the groups is preserved during paging only, but not if sorting or filtering is applied.

+* Since group headers and footers are treated like rows in the grid, the group headers may remain on a previous page from the data when you page the grid.

 * If the group load on demand is used in combination with [virtual scrolling]({%slug components/grid/virtual-scrolling%}):

     * All requirements and limitations of the virtual scrolling functionality apply.